roberto-butti/some-drops-of-php/src/content/docs/06-file/02-fil-scandir.md

 ---
-title: Parsing a directory
+Title: Parsing a Directory
-description: Parsing a directory, retrieivng the elements in the directory in PHP
+Description: Parsing a directory, retrieving the elements in the directory in PHP
-sidebar:
+Sidebar:
   label: Parse a directory
 ---